belvoirwriting/vobwg202402/src/posts/object.md

 For 11 June our theme will be - object.

-We ended the last meeting talking about how this could an object that is filled with meaning, an important metaphor for the rest of the text.
+We ended the last meeting talking about how this could be an object that is filled with meaning, an important metaphor for the rest of the text.
 It could also be a MacGuffin or a moment to reflect on why we need to write.

 The Scrivener podcast I was talking about is Write Now with Scrivener (https://podcast.scrivenerapp.com).
 Each episode is an interview with a writer, usually about how they write, with a bit at the end about how they use the app.